huggingface/diffusers/docs/source/en/api/models/autoencoderkl_cogvideox.md

 # AutoencoderKLCogVideoX

-The 3D variational autoencoder (VAE) model with KL loss using [CogVideoX](https://github.com/THUDM/CogVideo).
+The 3D variational autoencoder (VAE) model with KL loss used in [CogVideoX](https://github.com/THUDM/CogVideo) was introduced in [CogVideoX: Text-to-Video Diffusion Models with An Expert Transformer](https://github.com/THUDM/CogVideo/blob/main/resources/CogVideoX.pdf) by Tsinghua University & ZhipuAI.

-TODO: add paper and abstract here

 The model can be loaded with the following code snippet.